SoFi Student Loan Refinancing Review

 SoFi stands out from traditional banks with its simple online-only application process, low APR ranges and membership benefits.
 When LendingTree called the customer service department to ask questions, we were either able to connect to a friendly representative within a few minutes or given an option to be called back when it was our turn “in line.”

-But before you make an assumption, you can check your approximate offer and rates at SoFi with a soft inquiry preapproval — a soft inquiry means you won’t hurt your credit by checking.
+In terms of which SoFi loans and rates you qualify for, you can check your approximate offer and rates online with a soft inquiry preapproval — a soft inquiry means you won’t hurt your credit by checking.

 When you refinance with SoFi, you get the perks of membership.
 These include: